What does the governing body do?

 Chair of Governors

-I have only recently joined the governing body at Crowland, although I now consider myself part of the Crowland family.
-I am recently retired but during my career, I was a secondary teacher in Hackney, a television producer and most recently worked on Teachers TV, the television channel supporting teachers on all aspects of education, sadly no longer broadcasting.
+I’ve been a Crowland parent for seven years, and am both a Parent Governor and the current Chair of Governors.
+The Crowland community is vibrant and lively and I’m honored to be a part of it.
+I currently run my own industrial design company, and have previously worked in education as a teacher and with the Parents’ Forum at Triangle Community Centre.
+I’m committed to doing everything I can to support our fantastic community and helping to give back to a school that has given so much to my family.
 For the last ten years I have been a chair of governors in three other schools in Hackney and Haringey.
 I enjoy the role and have learnt a bit about how to work together with headteachers, teachers, support staff, parents and children to help support the way we help every child achieve to the very best of their potential.
 I am also committed to making sure that our children are safe and emotionally supported.
 The Covid pandemic meant that I did not get to see enough of the school and meet parents and children.
 I am really looking forward to a calmer time when I can get to know you all a lot better.

-I have been a governor since the start of 2020, and I’m currently Chair of the Resource Committee, link governor for Early Years and very proud to be part of the Crowland family.
+I have been a governor since the start of 2020 and amazing very proud to be part of the Crowland family.
 Much of my work to date has been in the charity sector, supporting international development and aid initiatives overseas, often focused on improving things like education and health in the poorest countries.
 I currently sit on the Board of a small UK office of a US-based charity and have most recently been a Director and head of several large programmes for a UK international development charity and think tank, with relevant experience providing financial and governance oversight, supporting fundraising and supporting the delivery of complex programmes.
 As a mum of three young children, I also see first-hand the importance of giving all children the best start in life and feel passionate about the role of education in this.

-I've been a governor at Crowland for around 10 years now and I currently chair the Children's Committee, which focuses on curriculum, safeguarding and well-being.
+I've been a governor at Crowland for around 10 years now.
 I am invested in my role and find it hugely rewarding to be a part of the Crowland Community.
 I live locally in Haringey and I am the Chief Executive of a national youth organisation called Leaders Unlocked, which works with young people across the UK to support them to have a stronger voice on the issues that aﬀect their lives.
 I’m particularly passionate about youth voice and leadership, which is something I aim to bring to my governor role at Crowland.

 Anita de Souza